 By plane

-Wizz Air, Ryanair as well as some charter flight companies, fly to and from Kaunas international airport.
-It is located in the central part of the country, 14 km northeast of the Kaunas city centre and 100 km west of the capital Vilnius.
-Hop in the city bus #29G (its timetable is adjusted to the arrivals schedule) to reach the city centre for the most affordable price – 1 Eur!
-Here's a simple scheme we've prepared for you to decide where to get off the bus.
+You can fly directly to Kaunas from more than 20 cities in Europe (check the timetables on the website of Kaunas International Airport).
+Kaunas International Airport is located in the central part of the country, 14 km northeast of the Kaunas city centre and 100 km west of the capital Vilnius.
+Hop in the city bus #29 (its timetable is adjusted to the arrivals schedule) to reach the city centre for the most affordable price – 1 Eur!
+Regular taxi (we recommend the eTaksi, eTransport, BOLT app, UBER app is also an option, but less popular), CITYBEE and BOLT car sharing service are all available at the airport too.
+Conveniently, a shuttle bus can take you to Vilnius, Klaipėda and Riga or to Kaunas International Airport from the aforementioned cities.
+All travel options from Kaunas International Airport can be found here.

 Attention private plane owners and pilots!
 There’s a historical aerodrome located in the central part of Kaunas.
 More than 100 years old, the S. Darius and S. Girėnas aerodrome is undergoing significant positive changes and is accepting small planes.

-The Kaunas international airport terminal was designed by G. Natkevičius.
+The Kaunas International Airport terminal was designed by G. Natkevičius.
 Picture by G. Česonis

 Getting around Kaunas